 96 children with pure dyslexia M{age} = 8.85, SD = 1.56; 76 males, 20 females; the ethnic group is white) who used a mobile app module at home formed our experiment group.
 There were 111 children in the control group who were developing typically (M{age} = 8.80, SD = 1.60; 80 males, 31 females; the ethnic group is white).
 The children in the experimental group were diagnosed with dyslexia by doctors.
 Psychiatrists examine whether the individuals met the DSM-V dyslexia criteria.
 The children chosen to participate in the experiment were chosen at random.
+The inclusion criteria for children with dyslexia are not being on medication, being aged between 7-10, and having no comorbid situations like ADHD, or atypical autism.
 The participant's primary goal in the study is to use the software at home.
 Individuals were instructed to perform a 2-minute resting state EEG measurement for the purpose of data collection.